miketz/gitFetchHelper/README.md

 make
 ```

-OR if you are on windwos with now make command
+or if you are on windows with no make command just use the Go tooling directly
 ```bash
 go build
 ```